RudiCamilleri/mita/README.md

 In this smart contract, calls are to be made through TenderApi.

+Type `eth` to see what's available.
-To exit truffle console, press Ctrl+C twice.
+To exit geth console, press Ctrl+Break, then 'Y' and Enter.

+loadScript("deploy.js")

 ## Git Cheat Sheet